AlynxZhou/hexo-theme-aria/README.md

 	8. Custom Logo:

-		Set it like avatar, and your logo will be shown in header, which by default shows `ARIA`.
+		Set it like avatar, and your logo will be shown in header, which by default shows `ARIA`, or leave it blank to hide logo.

 	9. Custom Theme Color And Tags Color: